SabaGholizadehAnsari/ltl-pxevaluation/README.md

 mvn test -Dtest="ux.pxtesting.ltl.offline.Test_ZenopuslevelSpecifications" -Dmaven.test.failure.ignore=true

 ```
-In the results, you need to see 21 tests are run and only two tests failed which shows our specification successfully detected an issue in the game design.
-The rest (19 tests) are passed successfully.
+In the results, you need to see that 21 tests were run and "2 tests failed" which shows our specification successfully detected an issue in the game design.
+The rest (19 tests) were passed successfully.
 ## General information about the Library
 ### Area and area coverage
 An "area" represents some 3D-space.
 It can be a "surface", but generally it is a space.